dejanbatanjac/dejanbatanjac.github.io/_posts/2019-06-27-Planet dataset from Kaggle.md

 ```

-My guess was that loss should not be inside `ImageList` class but inside some other class, probable set with:
+My guess was that loss should not be inside `ImageList` class but inside some other class, probably set with:

 `self.crit` or `self.loss` or `self.loss_fn`